Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the Radeon RX 550 should perform a lot faster than the Radeon R7 M260X in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically, the Radeon RX 550 should perform much faster than the Radeon R7 M260X in general. (explain)

-Texel RateThe Radeon RX 550 will be a lot (about 78%) faster with regards to anisotropic filtering than the Radeon R7 M260X. (explain)
+Texel RateThe Radeon RX 550 will be quite a bit (more or less 78%) faster with regards to texture filtering than the Radeon R7 M260X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison